odoo-app-dev/jalaali/README.md

 #

-<strong> Fell free to send me email on homayounfar@msn.com if you have any question.  </strong>
+ Fell free to send me email on homayounfar@msn.com if you have any question.